by Nebula Haze

 - Exhaust Fan – discover which fan is right for your space

-- Carbon Filter (optional) - learn about carbon filters
+- Carbon Filter (if you want to prevent smells from leaking out of your grow tent) – learn about carbon filters

 - A way to hide exhaust vent from outside (if needed, explained below)